 On a more general note, it wasn't totally unheard of last year for malicious players to specifically target those with the Winter Helper costume.
 Keep at it.

-Alliance will need to toss a snowball at Muradin Bronzebeard in Ironforge; Horde will need to chuck one at Baine Bloodhoof in Thunder Bluff (the achievements previously concerned Magni and Cairne, who are obviously no longer around).
+Alliance will need to toss a snowball at Muradin Bronzebeard in Ironforge for Scrooge: Horde will need to chuck one at Baine Bloodhoof in Thunder Bluff (the achievement previously concerned Magni and Cairne, who are obviously no longer around).
 Snowballs are very easy to come by during the holiday.
-You'll find them sold by Winter Veil NPCs in all major cities, or -- if you're too cheap to shell out 10 copper -- you can also get them from snow mounds all over the Alterac Mountains, Dun Morogh, and Winterspring.
+You'll find them sold by Winter Veil NPCs in all major cities, or if you're too cheap to shell out 10 copper, you can also get them from snow mounds all over the Alterac Mountains, Dun Morogh, and Winterspring.
 Those of you still trying for a polar bear mount from the Brunnhildar daily offered by Thyra Kvinnshal will probably also get some in the reward bag each day.

 First off, you'll need the threads.
-The chest and boots are fairly simple to get and are crafted by tailors and leatherworkers respectively from patterns bought from Winter Veil NPCs.
+The chest and boots are fairly simple to get, as they're crafted by tailors and leatherworkers respectively from patterns bought from Winter Veil NPCs.
 You'll need either the Red Winter Clothes or the Green Winter Clothes, plus a pair of Winter Boots.
-Finished sets command high prices on the auction house during the holiday, so you can save yourself some money by collecting as many of the mats as possible and press-ganging a guild tailor or tipping an independent craftsman to make them.
+Finished sets command high prices on the Auction House during the holiday, so you can save yourself some money by collecting as many of the mats as possible and press-ganging a guild tailor or tipping an independent craftsman to make them.
 Failing that, the recipes only require 250 tailoring and 285 leatherworking respectively, and if you've got an alt with either profession, it might be more cost-effective simply to level the necessary skill rather than shell out to people making a killing off the holiday demand.

 Got your chest, boots, and hat?
-The fruitcake you need is contained in a package you'll receive in the hours after completing the quest to save Metzen.
+The Graccu's Mince Meat Fruitcake you need is contained in a package you'll receive in the hours after completing the quest to save Metzen.
 Toss on your new duds, choke down the fruitcake (bleh), and you're done.

 Click the link below for the rest of the guide on Winter Veil!